PrestaShop/prestashop-specs/Order Page View.md

 **When all the products are canceled, the status automatically changes for "Canceled".**

+**When the status "Canceled" is applied to the order, the quantity of products in the order is returned to stock.**

-7. **Standard products button**
+8. **Standard products button**

-Standard refund only **is displayed when the merchandise returns are activated and the order is considered as paid** and **is hidden when the order is considered as shipped.**
+Standard refund **is only isplayed when the merchandise returns are activated and the order is considered as paid** and **is hidden when the order is considered as shipped.**

 When the user presses the button a column "Refund" is added with a checkbox and the input quantity.

-A quantity must be selected to refund a product.
+A quantity grether than 0 must be selected to refund a product.

 Before refunding the products, the user can choose to generate a credit slip and/or voucher.
-**See if you can add the button restock**
+The merchant can choose to restock the products

 ![before standard refund](https://user-images.githubusercontent.com/43613217/69959536-ad9e2b80-1507-11ea-9441-ec63cce2c0dd.png)

-When all the products are refunded order status change to Refunded.
 A product can't be refund multiple times.

 After refunding, it shows on a column "Refunded", the quantity and the price of the refund per products.

 ![after standard refund](https://user-images.githubusercontent.com/43613217/69959612-e211e780-1507-11ea-945a-934fe5441d37.png)

-8.  **Return products button**
+9.  **Return products button**

-Return product only **is displayed when the merchandise returns are activated and the order is considered as paid** and **is hidden when the order is considered as shipped.**
+Return product **is only displayed when the merchandise returns are activated and the order is considered as paid** and **is hidden when the order is considered as shipped.**

 When the user presses the button a column "Refund" is added with a checkbox and the input quantity.